Home / Blog / Airplane Accident Law Blog / “How A 2018 Crash Resulted In Key Changes In Marine Corps Investigations

 For Michael Ehline, this is far more than just an event that happened far away.
 This is about the soul of our nation.
 Ehline is the current head of the Ehline Law Firm Personal Injury Attorneys APLC.
 However, his experience in law informs him only so much.
 Much of his expertise– and care– on the subject is due to his personal experiences.
 Ehline is a former member of the United States Marine Corps.

 He was discharged honorably after a severe injury.
-For him, the injury and death of other Corps members is not just an academic exercise.
-It is often life or death for the young men and women who take a pledge to defend our nation.
+For him, the injury and death of other Corps members are not just an academic exercise.
+It is often life or death for the young men and women who pledge to defend our nation.
 And Ehline learned this lesson many times growing up.
-His father, Paul Ehline, served in Vietnam with the USMC over two separate tours.
+His father, Paul Ehline, served in Vietnam with the USMC over two tours.
 For both generations of Ehline, the concern was the same.

 Who is taking care of our brothers and sisters in arms?
-There is so much obligation the military– and the federal government has for our service members past and present.
+The military and the federal government have many past and present obligations for our service members.
 That is why Ehline studied this issue and decided to write about it.
-Of course, there are key legal implications, but more than just that– there are lives at stake and the military’s future.
-Ehline spends much of his current time as the head of a key military-centric law firm in Los Angeles.
+Of course, there are critical legal implications, but more than that, lives are the military’s future.
+E is at the state line and spends much of his current time as the head of a critical military-centric law firm in Los Angeles.

 Flaws In The Investigation?